Go way beyond the ordinary with these great tricks for capturing one-of-a-kind tone

 The point of this exercise is that by re-energizing the guitar body with its own amplified output, you’ve effectively harnessed infinite sustain and controllable feedback.
 (Astute readers may recognize this as the theory behind products such as the Sustainiac, but I must tip my hat to Steve Holland and Seth Gussow for introducing me to this technique a decade before those commercial devices were available.)
 If you have a spare amp head that you can dedicate to this feedback circuit, you can also experiment with an equalizer in the signal path; this offers more control over which frequencies will feed back, allowing you to even out the response over the range of the guitar.

 Speaking of bolting drivers to musical instruments, the Ondes Martenot, an early electronic musical instrument that predated conventional synthesizers by nearly 50 years, came with a variety of speaker cabinets that were each designed to shape the spectral content of the output in specific and distinctive ways.
 One such cabinet consisted of a compression driver bolted to the center of a genuine Turkish gong.
-Cobble one of those together for your next guitar tracking session and you’ll be sure to wind up with either a Grammy for Engineer Of The Year or a one-way trip to Belleview.
+Cobble one of those together for your next guitar tracking session!
+You’ll be sure to wind up with either a Grammy for Engineer Of The Year, or a one-way trip to the loony bin.

 I’ve also recorded guitars through a talk box without the attendant human mouth feature by close-miking the end of the hose (is that what guitarists mean by “tube sound”?) and again, it’s a tone you definitely don’t hear every day.
 Kinda distant, kinda tinny, but for certain tunes, kinda perfect.